practice area bg MOBILE practice area bg scaled

 What’s typically NOT covered: storm surge, rising flood waters, and groundwater seepage.

 The Bottom Line: If you live in Florida, you likely need separate flood insurance through the National Flood Insurance Program (NFIP) or a private flood insurer.
-Don’t assume your homeowner’s policy will protect you from flood damage.
+Don’t assume your homeowner’s policy will cover flood damage.

 Misconception #2: “My Insurance Company Will Automatically Pay Fair Market Value for My Claim”